redwoodjs/redwood/docs/docs/mailer.md

 ## Setup

-The mailer is not set up by default when you create a new Mailer app, but it is easy to do so.
+The Mailer is not set up by default when you create a new RedwoodJS app, but it is easy to do so.
 Simply run the following CLI command:

 ```bash title="RedwoodJS CLI"
 yarn rw setup mailer